Gogo1951/Open-Sesame/README.md

 Automatically opens containers under the following conditions:

 - You are NOT in combat.
-- You do NOT have a Merchang Window Open.
+- You do NOT have a Merchant Window Open.
-- You do NOT have a Bank Window Open.
+- You do NOT have your Bank Window Open.
-- You do NOT have a Guild Bank Window Open.
+- You do NOT have your Guild Bank Window Open.
+- You do NOT have your Mailbox Window Open.
-- The container is not locked (lockboxes).
+- The container is not locked.
 - The contianer did not drop off a raid boss.
 - The contianer does not contain a BoP item.